 The best lat workouts incorporate several exercises that target the lats and back completed sequentially to tax the lats.
-You can also alternate back and lat exercises that utilize pulling motions with pushing exercises that utilize the chest (like push-ups and bench press), as these exercises require the lats to control the opposing motion by performing eccentric (lengthening) contractions.
+You can also alternate back and lat exercises that utilize pulling motions with pushing exercises that utilize the chest (like push-ups and bench presses), as these exercises require the lats to control the opposing motion by performing eccentric (lengthening) contractions.

 If you’re looking to build your lats in terms of size (muscle hypertrophy), the best lat workouts are limited to several sets of a few reps of different lat exercises completed with a near-maximal load.

 - Do four sets of five reps of the lat pull-down machine.